TosbackCgusBridge-Bot/CGUs-versions/Salesforce/Privacy Policy.md

   8. Communications preferences

 Salesforce.com offers Visitors, Customers, and Attendees who provide contact information a means to choose how the Company uses the information provided.
-You may manage your receipt of marketing and non-transactional communications by clicking here or by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails.
-Additionally, you may send a request specifying your communications preferences to support@salesforce.com.
-Customers cannot opt out of receiving transactional emails related to their account with salesforce.com or the Services.
+You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails.
+Additionally, you may send a request to unsubscribe@salesforce.com.

   9. Correcting and updating your information